dplusplus1024/bitcorn-hole/LIGHTING.md

 ![image](https://github.com/user-attachments/assets/7e63b793-f610-4fa5-9d92-37c26f4f3190)

 ## Pros and Cons
-**Strike** offers push notifications and the option to buy bitcoin, but requires KYC verification. **Coinos** is faster to get started and doesn’t require KYC, but lacks the ability to buy bitcoin.
+**Strike** offers push notifications and the option to buy bitcoin, but requires KYC verification. **Coinos** is faster to get started and doesn’t require KYC, but lacks the ability to buy bitcoin. **Coinos** a PWA and not an app, but you can it to your Home Screen on iOS in Safari.